rubenmoor/projectzero/PostEditChangeProperty.md

     VecVelocity = VecVelocity.GetUnsafeNormal() * Velocity;
   }
 }
+#endif
 ```

+The pragmas `#if WITH_EDITOR` and the closing `#endif` are quite important.
+If you don't put them everywhere, your project won't package.

 *However*, one might think you can complete the above code for the case when you edit `VecVelocity`.
-The problem is that `	const FName Name = PropertyChangedEvent.GetPropertyName();` takes the values "X", "Y", and "Z",
+The problem is that `const FName Name = PropertyChangedEvent.GetPropertyName();` takes the values "X", "Y", and "Z",
 depending on what component of `VecVelocity` was changed.
 The name of the property `VecVelocity` is lost and this is true for changing values inside any `UStruct`, too.
 The solution is the use of `PostEditChangeChainProperty`, like so:

 ```
 // MyActor.h
 // inside the the class declaration
+#if WITH_EDITOR
 virtual void PostEditChangeChainProperty(FPropertyChangedChainEvent& PropertyChangedEvent) override;
+#endif

 // MyActor.cpp
+#if WITH_EDITOR
 void MyActor::PostEditChangeChainProperty(FPropertyChangedChainEvent& PropertyChangedEvent)
 {
 	Super::PostEditChangeProperty(PropertyChangedEvent);